EP-494 and EP-511

 Primary gas prospects

-In 2022, MNE completed 175km of 2D seismic covering an area of approximately 500km2.
-Interpretation and geologic modelling has defined a prospective resource of ~1,300 Bscf within one of the largest un-drilled Permian structures in onshore Australia, estimated to be around 100km2.
+Between 2019 and 2022 MNE completed ~142km of 2D seismic covering an area of approximately 500km2.
+Interpretation and geologic modelling has defined an unrisked 2U prospective resource of ~1,280 Bscf, making BTD one of the largest un-drilled Permian structures identified and matured in onshore Western Australia, estimated to be around 100km2.

 The location for exploration well BTD-1 has been selected, and is drill ready subject to permitting and funding.

-Yarra and Gadee: Jurassic leads with potentail flat-spots
+Yarra and Gadee: Jurassic leads with potential seismic flat-spots

 Condor: Structural lead